THE HOLY WEEK CRAFT KIT!

 Place one or two leaves between the flower petals.

 Twist and crimp the paper at the corner to hold everything in place.
 Open up the petals pressing down at the center with your fingers and your flower is ready!

 The size of the poster board or cardboard has to be larger than the icon, so when the icon is placed on it, there is a generous frame all around.
 Glue the icon on the poster board or cardboard.
 Then tape the flowers on the frame.
 Ready!

 We didn’t have an LED votive candle available, so we used a regular one instead.
-It works, especially with a wide cup like the tumbler we used.
-Using a real candle is not recommended for young children, but an older one could carefully hold the lantern for a limited time.
+It works, especially with a wide-mouthed cup like the tumbler we used.
+If you try to use a real votive candle, it is recommended to do so under careful adult supervision, only for a limited time, and while the lantern is safely placed somewhere where the children can see but not reach it.
 In the absence of an LED votive, another option would be to use a piece of crumpled yellow and red paper to pretend there is a fire lighting inside the lantern.

 You will need:

 - A plastic cup, preferably a clear one